goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 132. URL-Based Selection

 - Anytime a user comes to EditStream page, we are going to allow them the opportunity to edit the title or the description of already created stream.
-- We are going to talke about how a user can get to the page and how we are going to figure out what stream a user is trying to edit.
+- We are going to talk about how a user can get to the page and how we are going to figure out what stream a user is trying to edit.
 - We need to communicate which edit button the user clicked over index page to edit page.
 - Option no.1
   - Selection Reducer